besttlookk/Javascript-Theory/0_Notes/01_DataType_Variable/03_let.md

 4
 ```

-`In ES6, the let keyword declares a new variable in each loop iteration.
+`In ES6, the let keyword declares a new variable in each loop iteration(block level scope).
 Therefore, you just need to replace the var keyword with the let keyword to fix the issue:`

 ```js
 for (let i = 0; i < 5; i++) {